plmcdowe/Cisco-and-Bash/README.md

 * copypasta from the Cisco doc's
 * *hardly* scrape the surface of this feature's capabilities.

-So, I put this readme togther with progressively more advanced examples and practical implementations.
+So, I put this readme together with progressively more advanced examples and practical implementations.

 <ins>The examples in this README should help make sense of the Shell environments in the repository</ins>:
 - environment [SWCFG](https://github.com/plmcdowe/Cisco-and-Bash/blob/b8ec35e9fc6876c00d25d746d1dbb7792a7b0706/SWCFG.sh)